 Chase came with a host of issues including; resource guarding, male dominant aggression, human aggression and was overly protective.
 He also bit someone within four months of adopting him.
 Being at a loss, she was recommended to Jen Towers of Lead the Pack Dog Training in New York and was taught more than she could ever have asked for.
-Meagan worked hard with Chase and Jen and she became increasingly passionate about dog behavior.
-Chase was the perfect dog to practice with.
+Meagan worked hard with Chase and Jen and she became increasingly passionate about dog behavior and training.
 Meagan apprenticed under Jen Towers of Lead the Pack Dog Training for a year and has been taking on her own clients since 2014.

-Check out our Reviews on the Thumbtack Link in the Home Section!
+Check out our Reviews on the Thumbtack Link in the Home Section and on Facebook!